Table of Contents

 Introduction

 Branch support is embedded in the core of the TX platform.
-You can work with branches using API, Go CLI, or Transifex Web Interface.
+You can use our API, Go CLI, or the Transifex Web Interface to work with branches

 Creating a Child resource

-To create a Child resource you need to use either our API or Go CLI.
-You just need to provide the resource slug you want to define as a Parent for your Child resource.
+You'll need to use our API or Go CLI to create a Child resource.
+You must provide the resource slug you want to define as a Parent for your Child resource.
 Once your call is processed, the Child resource will be available in Transifex for translation.

 Child resources:

 Have their Parent’s resource name in grey as part of their path name.
-For example, if you have:
+For example, if you have the following structure:

 You can change the Parent resource of your Child at a later point if needed using our API.
-To learn more about how this can be done, check our Developer Hub here.
+If you would like to learn more about how this can be done, you can check our Developer Hub.

 When you change the Parent resource of a Child, Transifex will resync your Child resource with the new Parent.
 Check the “How work is shared between the Child and Parent resources” section for more information.